splovyt/MAX-SVL-Workshop/README.md

 - `"predictions": [ ...`: this field contains the predictions.
 There are two predictions being returned with probability threshold over 0.7.
 The first prediction is a **Horse** with probability 0.98.
 The detection box surrounding the horse is given by 4 coordinates which represent the 4 points needed to reconstruct a rectangle arround the horse.
 The same is true for the second object, **Person** with probability 0.81.

-For detailed tutorial, or if you are having trouble, please check out [MAX Object Detector README](https://github.com/IBM/MAX-Object-Detector/blob/master/README.md)
+For more information, or if you are having trouble, please check out [MAX Object Detector README](https://github.com/IBM/MAX-Object-Detector/blob/master/README.md)

 <img src="https://raw.githubusercontent.com/splovyt/MAX-SVL-Workshop/master/docs/swagger-ui.png" width=100% align="center">

-### 2. Consume MAX model : Try out WebApp version
+### 2. Consuming a MAX model: Using the Object Detector

 Now that you have the Object Detector up and running, there are a couple ways to use the model to detect objects in images.
 In any case, the model takes an image as input, and outputs the location and category of the object.